 - 1. With the carriage deck at the first level, add weight up to, but not to exceed, the VRCs rated capacity. - 2.
 Close the gate and push the Send to 2 button on the push-button station. - 3.
 Monitor the position of the carriage deck as it reaches the second level. - 4.
 Continue to monitor the position of the carriage deck.
-Allow the VRC to hold the lift at the upper level for a half hour without drifting down.
+Allow the VRC to hold the lift at the upper level for a half hour.

-If the carriage deck drifts down, make a note of the weight used, the amount of pressure on the pressure gauge, and the amount of time that the carriage deck held the position before drifting down.
+The motor brake is not holding if the carriage deck drops below the second level.
+Make a note of the weight used, and the amount of time that the carriage deck held the position before dropping down.
 Push the send to 1 button and contact PFlow Industries, Inc. Product Support Department for troubleshooting assistance.